Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsection{\anontext{\acs{HEAP}}{Excavator}: Long-Term Global \& Local Estimation}

-The \anontext{\ac{HEAP}}{excavator name} hydraulic walking excavator~\cite{heap2021} is equipped with an \ac{IMU}, two GNSS antennas, an Ouster OS0-128 LiDAR sensor, and a rotary encoder between the cabin and the chassis.
-Two \ac{GNSS} antennas render the yaw angle fully observable, even during extended static operation, as \anontext{\ac{HEAP}}{excavator name} operates over long intervals, lasting hours or even days.
-The robot must remain fully operational despite the absence of \ac{GNSS} while maintaining pose accuracy in the global reference frame to perform construction tasks in the real world.
-This goal is particularly challenging, as \ac{GNSS} signal can disappear regularly, usually leading to drifting estimates due to the absence of any global reference.
-This was the primary motivation of~\cite{nubert2022graph}, where a dual factor-graph formulation was used to switch the context depending on the availability of \ac{GNSS}.
-This section demonstrates that this can be achieved using a simpler single less-task-specific graph with the \ac{HF} formulation.\looseness=-1
+The \anontext{\ac{HEAP}~\cite{heap2021}}{excavator name} hydraulic walking excavator has an \ac{IMU}, two GNSS antennas, an Ouster OS0-128 LiDAR sensor, and a rotary encoder between the cabin and the chassis.
+Two \ac{GNSS} antennas make yaw fully observable, even during extended static operation, as \anontext{\ac{HEAP}}{excavator name} operates for hours or days.
+The robot must work even without \ac{GNSS} while maintaining global pose accuracy to perform construction tasks in the real world.
+This goal is challenging, as \ac{GNSS} signal can often disappear, usually leading to drifting estimates due to the lack of a global reference.
+This motivated~\cite{nubert2022graph}, where a dual factor-graph formulation was used to switch the context depending on \ac{GNSS} availability.
+This section demonstrates that this can be achieved using a single generic graph with the \ac{HF} formulation.\looseness=-1